mysteriumnetwork/documentation/content/node-runners/node-migration.md

 To install a node on a new machine please follow our initial set up tutorials for linux, raspberry or docker.

-## Finding `data-dir` in docker node
+## Finding `data-dir` in docker node (Linux host)

-When creating a docker node we recommend you create one using a volume flag for the `data-dir` for example: `-v /tmp/mnode:/var/lib/mysterium-node`.
+When creating a docker node we recommend you create one using a volume flag for the `data-dir` for example: `-v myst-data:/var/lib/mysterium-node`.
-If you followed our docker instructions then your `data-dir` is the directory given when creating the volume (in the example case its `/tmp/mnode`).
+If you followed our docker instructions then your `data-dir` is the directory given when creating the volume (in the example case its `myst-data`).

 You can also find it by executing:
 ```bash